Skip to main content

 git checkout rdk_x3

-After cloning, use the following command to enter the Model Zoo directory:
+After cloning, enter the Model Zoo directory:

 cd rdk_model_zoo